asifbacchus/ab-livereload/README.md

 ## Private docker repository

-If you prefer, you can also use my private repository to download possibly newer containers and/or signed containers.
-I sign all major release tags (e.g. '1', '2', etc.) and 'latest.'
-Simply change `asifbacchus/livereload:tag` to `docker.asifbacchus.app/livereload/livereload:tag`.
+If you prefer, you can also use my private repository to download possibly newer containers.
+Simply change `asifbacchus/livereload:tag` to `docker.asifbacchus.dev/livereload/livereload:tag`.

 ## Source/Issues

-If you want the Dockerfile or if you want to bring an issue/request to my attention, please head to either my private [git server (preferred)](https://git.asifbacchus.app/ab-docker/livereload) or [github](https://github.com/asifbacchus/livereload).
+If you want the Dockerfile or if you want to bring an issue/request to my attention, please head to either my private [git server (preferred)](https://git.asifbacchus.dev/ab-docker/livereload) or [github](https://github.com/asifbacchus/livereload).

 ## Environment variables